mgrimace/Homelab/Plex/PlexLXC.md

   - I give it 4-6 cores
   - I give it 4096 or more memory
   - Set a static IP in network e.g., 192.168.0.134/24
-- Don't start automatically, go to otions, start at boot, and change the start order to run after your vm
+- Don't start automatically, go to options, start at boot, and change the start order to run after your vm
 - Go to features, and enable nesting, NFS, and cifs/smb

 ## Pass through the iGPU to the Plex container for hardware transcoding (step 1, on proxmox)